 lawful political activities.
-That was one of the reasons that forced the Free Officers to speed up the preparations for the coup, which was originally planned for the year 1955.48
+That was one of the reasons that forced the Free Officers to speed up the preparations for the coup, which was originally planned for the year 1955.

-After the burning of Cairo (on 26 January 1952), when the Army on the King's order quelled the mass demonstrations calling for the overthrow of the monarchy, the Free Officers released a circular appealing to soldiers and officers not to be a tool in the hands of a tyrant, stating: "The Egyptian traitors misuse you, your army in order to realize their aims.
+After the burning of Cairo (on 26 January 1952), when the Army on the King's order quelled the mass demonstrations calling for the overthrow of the monarchy. the Free Officers released a circular appealing to soldiers and officers not to be a tool in the hands of a tyrant, stating: "The Egyptian traitors misuse you, your army in order to realize their aims.
 They consider you as the tool in their hands for oppression of the people and for forcing the people to bear what they hate.
 Let these traitors understand that the task of the army is to work for the country's independence and its defence and that the army went into the streets to thwart their plot aimed at destruction and wrecking.
 We will not accept striking the people, we will not fire a single shot into a people's demonstration and we will not arrest devoted patriots.
-All must understand that we are now with the people and always with the people and we will obey only the appeal of fatherland."49 Owing to the tense situation the Executive Committee decided to carry out the takeover in March,50 but it had to be postponed since Colonel Rashshād Mahannā, on whose troops the plan partly depended, deliberately arranged his own transfer to al-cArish to avoid participation.51 The Free Officers had to wait for a new suitable moment to start the undertaking.
+All must understand that we are now with the people and always with the people and we will obey only the appeal of fatherland."49 Owing to the tense situation the Executive Committee decided to carry out the takeover in March, 50 but it had to be postponed since Colonel Rashshād Mahannā, on whose troops the plan partly depended, deliberately arranged his own transfer to al-cArīsh to avoid participation.
+51 The Free Officers had to wait for a new suitable moment to start the undertaking.
 The summer months, when both the court and the government left Cairo for Alexandria due to the heat period, seemed to be the most suitable period.
-The date was fixed for 5 August,52 and it was chosen owing to two reasons: 1) the remaining part of 1st motorized battalion should be in Cairo until then, and it should be the main striking force of the coup; 2) the officers should have been paid their salaries for August.53
+The date was fixed for 5 August, 52 and it was chosen owing to two reasons: 1) the remaining part of 1st motorized battalion should be in Cairo until then, and it should be the main striking force of the coup; 2) the officers should have been paid their salaries for August.53

 The governments of ^cAlī Māhir and Nagīb al-Hilālī despite their great effort were unable to calm down the general discontent.
 The King, who was fully under the influence of the Palace clique, acted with more and more provocative high-handedness, and was not accessible to reasonable counsel.
-When Husayn Sirrī was appointed to the premiership on 2 July, he proposed Major General Muḥammad Nagīb as War Minister to bring about a reconciliation in the Army, but the King resolutely refused his suggestion.54 The King still sought revenge for the "unsuccessful" elec-
+When Husayn Sirrī was appointed to the premiership on 2 July, he proposed Major General Muhammad Nagīb as War Minister to bring about a reconciliation in the Army, but the King resolutely refused his suggestion.
+54 The King still sought revenge for the "unsuccessful" elections to the Officers Club and wanted to get rid of Nagīb by appointing him commander of the southern region with the headquarters in Manqabād.
+The Commander-in-Chief of the Army Lt.
+General Muḥammad Ḥaydar fell also into King's disfavour, since he had not yet settled the Officers Club affair in compliance with royal orders.
+56

-48 In an interview with the British journalist David Morgan (published in the Sunday Times in June 1962) Gamāl ^cAbdunnāşir stated that they counted with the revolutionary outbreak in 1955.
-Taken over from H a m r \bar{u} s h: op. cit., pp. 180 and 190.
+48 In an interview with the British journalist David Morgan (published in the Sunday Times in June 1962) Gamāl ^cAbdunnāṣir stated that they counted with the revolutionary outbreak in 1955.
+Taken over from H a m r ū s h: op. cit., pp. 180 and 190.